legal resources necessary to hold negligent facilities accountable.

 The incident involved a review of a resident’s annual MDS (Minimum Data Set) that showed that the resident was “moderately impaired for cognitive skills for daily decision-making and always incontinent of bowel.”
 A review of the survey report revealed that the resident “did not have a bowel movement” between February 5, 2017, and February 8, 2017.
 The surveyors noted that there were “no interventions implemented for not having a bowel movement for over three days.”

 We accept every case involving nursing home abuse, wrongful death or personal injury through a contingency fee agreement.
 This arrangement postpones the need to pay for our legal services until after our legal team has resolved your claim for compensation through a jury trial award or negotiated settlement out of court.
-Our law firm provides every client a “No Win/No-Fee” Guarantee.
+Our network of attorneys provides every client a “No Win/No-Fee” Guarantee.
 This promise means if our legal team is unable to obtain compensation on your behalf, you owe us nothing.
 We can provide legal representation starting today to ensure your family is adequately compensated for your damages.
 All information you share with our law offices will remain confidential.Sources: